Why You Shouldn’t Trust Your Emotions

 Control Meaning, Not Emotions

 To unspin these stories we must come back to a simple truth:

 They merely mean whatever you allow them to mean.

 Maybe I’m sad today.
 Maybe there are eight different reasons I can be sad today.
 Maybe some of them are important and some of them aren’t.
 But I get to decide how important those reasons are—whether those reasons state something about my character or whether it’s just one of those sad days.

 This is the skill that’s perilously missing today: the ability to de-couple meaning from feeling, to decide that just because you feel something, it doesn’t mean life is that something.
-This skill is so crucial to living an emotionally healthy life that I dedicate a lot of my Emotional Mastery Course in the site membership to helping you develop and hone it.
+This skill is so crucial to living an emotionally healthy life that I dedicate a lot of my Emotional Mastery Course in the Mark Manson Premium Subscription to helping you develop and hone it.

 Fuck your feelings.
 Sometimes, good things will make you feel bad.
 Sometimes, bad things will make you feel good.
 That doesn’t change the fact that they are good/bad.
 Sometimes, you will feel bad about feeling good about a bad thing and you will feel good about feeling bad about a good thi—you know what?
 Fuck it.
 Just fuck feelings.

 This doesn’t mean you should ignore your feelings.
 Feelings are important.
 But they’re important not for the reasons we think they are.
 We think they’re important because they say something about us, about the world, and about our relationship with it.
 But they say none of these things.
 There’s no meaning attached to feelings.
 Sometimes you hurt for a good reason.
 Sometimes for a bad reason.
 And sometimes no reason at all.
 The hurt itself is neutral.
 The reason is separate.

 The point is that you get to decide.
 And many of us have either forgotten or never realized that fact.
 But we decide what our pain means.
 Just as we decide what our successes expose.